plone/training/docs/mastering-plone/registry.md

 The registry stores and retrieves values in records.
 Each record consists of the actual value, along with a field that describes the record in more detail.
-You can interact with the registry using Python dictionary-style operations to get and set values.
+You can interact with the registry in Python using dictionary-style operations to get and set values.

-Since Plone 5 the registry stores all global settings.
 Plone provides the registry through [plone.registry](https://pypi.org/project/plone.registry) and offers a user interface for interaction via [plone.app.registry](https://pypi.org/project/plone.app.registry).

-Most settings in {guilabel}`Site Setup` reside in the registry.
+Most settings in Site Setup reside in the registry.
 You can modify them directly through its UI.

 Open http://localhost:8080/Plone/portal_registry and filter for `displayed_types`.